Tapiwa Mavindidze Biography: Age, Education, Acting Career, Filmography, Roles -Pindula, Local Knowledge

 Tapiwa Mavindidze is a Zimbabwean actor known for his role as VJ on the soap opera Studio 263.

-On 12 July 2021, Mavindidze appeared in Jah Prayzah's video for the song Nyeredzi off the album Gwara as the main character.
+On 12 July 2021, Mavindidze appeared in Jah Prayzah's video for the song Nyeredzi off the album Gwara as Eunice Tava's love interest.

 Background